bishankb/fonseka/README.md

 ## Run the custom command to manually send the notification to enter daily routine via mail
     $ php artisan schedule:run
-    $ *Note: The automatic message is sent every minute.
+    $ *Note: The automatic message is sent every minute for testing purpose.
 To make it daily change everyMinute() to daily() in line 19 in app/console/kernel.php.
+    $ Setup mailtrap for testing.

+## Note
+	$ Add button will be disabled after the data is added.
+It will be enable on the next day.
+To test it please alter the day of 'created_at' in 'routine' table.